Last Updated: April 2026

 Baguette House

-For banh mi, I always go to Baguette House located in the MT shopping center.
+For banh mi, I always go to Baguette House in the MT shopping center.
 They bake the baguettes from scratch and the sandwiches are long and skinny.

 Price Range: $

-10901 North Lamar Boulevard
+10901 N Lamar Blvd

 888 Pan Asian Restaurant